5-cell: Properties

+It is the first in the sequence of 6 convex regular 4-polytopes, in order of volume at a given radius or number of vertexes.

 The convex hull of two 5-cells in dual configuration is the disphenoidal 30-cell, dual of the bitruncated 5-cell.

 As a configuration

 This configuration matrix represents the 5-cell.
 The rows and columns correspond to vertices, edges, faces, and cells.
 The diagonal numbers say how many of each element occur in the whole 5-cell.
 The nondiagonal numbers say how many of the column's element occur in or at the row's element.
 This self-dual polytope's matrix is identical to its 180 degree rotation.
+The k-faces can be read as rows left of the diagonal, while the k-figures are read as rows after the diagonal.